A sweet but sad ‘Cakemaker’

 Ofir Raul Graizer’s The Cakemaker is an atmospheric, lyrical film that is infused with the sensuality of baking and the loneliness of being a stranger in wintry Jerusalem.
 It tells a twist-filled story about love and loss that will resonate with audiences because of its carefully observed characters and sense of place.

 It starts out in Berlin, where Oren (Roy Miller), an Israeli who travels there regularly for work, strolls into a bakery.
-He enjoys the Black Forest cake he eats there, and he is equally interested in the handsome young man, Thomas (Tim Kalkhof), who baked it.
-Soon the two are having an affair, and Oren even lives with Thomas when he is in Germany.
-But this affair is not ideal for Thomas because Oren admits that he has a wife and child in Israel and says that he will never leave them.
+He enjoys the Black Forest cake he eats there, and he is equally interested in the handsome young man, Thomas (Tim Kalkhof ), who baked it.
+Soon the two are having a love affair, and Oren even lives with Thomas when he is in Germany.
+But this love affair is not ideal for Thomas because Oren admits that he has a wife and child in Israel and that he will never leave them.

 Is he there to confront Anat and tell her about Oren’s other life?
 There is suspense about this possibility, and it also seems that she might figure it out on her own, based on clues Oren has left scattered behind him, like breadcrumbs, or rather, cake crumbs.
 It becomes clear that the main reason Thomas is in Jerusalem and in her life is that he can’t stay away.